c0debrain/ember-slim-boilerplate/README.md

 # ember-slim-boilerplate

-A boilerplate to hit the ground running with.
+Hit the ground running.

-Frameworks included:
-* Slim
-* Ember-cli
+_Written by Matthew Porter_